Cross Validation for Penalized Quantile Regression with a Case-Weight Adjusted Solution Path: Case Influence Assessment in Quantile Regression

 In addition to model validation through LOO CV, the case-weight adjusted solution path for quantile regression can be used for assessing case influences on regression quantiles.
-In this section, we further explore the use of the case-weight adjusted solutions for measuring case influence and model complexity.
+In this section, we further explore the use of the case-weight adjusted solutions for measuring case influence.